Home » Plastic Surgery Procedures and Treatments for the Body » Arm Lift (Brachioplasty)

 Seroma, Lymphocele, Lymphedema

-There are important lymph nodes around the elbow and in the arm.
+There are important lymph nodes and vessels around the elbow and in the arm.
 In performing an arm lift, it is important to preserve as many of these lymphatic channels as possible.
 This will reduce the chances of a lymph collection or prolonged swelling.
 If you have a history of a mastectomy or radiation to the area, you should discuss this further with your surgeon.

 Smoking is an absolute contraindication for an arm lift.
 The carbon monoxide and nicotine in cigarette smoke causes severe reduction in blood supply to the skin and breast tissue during healing.
 This results in delayed wound healing, wound separation, death of the skin, and a higher risk of infection.
 Cotinine testing is performed in patients with a smoking history to ensure that they are safe when having this procedure.